telerik/maui-docs/controls/barcode/barcode-value.md

 To set the symbology that will be used to convert the `Value` of the control into a visual barcode representation, use its `Symbology` property.

-The most common symbologies that are supported by the RadBarcode are:
+The most common symbologies that are supported by the Barcode are:

 * EAN13
 * EAN8